SAMICO-CYM/SAMICO-CYM.github.io/_posts/Abstract Algebra/2026-04-13-Orbits-Cycles-Transposition.md

 ### Proof
 By Theorem 1, a permutation of $A$ is a product of disjoint cycles, and by the previous remark, each cycle is a product of transpositions.
 Thus, any permutation of $A$ is a product of transpositions. $\blacksquare$

+---

+## Theorem 2
+No permutation in $S_n$ can be expressed by both as a product of an even number of transpositions and as a product of an odd number of transpositions.

+### Proof